 The boot is methodically constructed around thermoregulation.
 Outside, a waterproof leather exterior is triple-stitched to the rubber rand.
 Inside, a series of heat-reflecting aluminum membranes, foams, and moisture reservoirs move moisture away from the foot and trap the heat.

 Underfoot, a waffle-comb footbed traps additional heat in honeycomb-like air pockets.
 And the entire boot rides over an aggressively lugged “arctic rubber” that’s tacky on ice.

-If you live in a milder climate, these are overkill.
-And for sure, these things are massive on the feet (the pair weighs 7 pounds).
-But if you’re looking for the ultimate cold-winter snow boot, or a boot that works during long periods of inactivity in the cold, the Baffin Snow Monster will keep you warm and cozy through it all.
+The profile is massive underfoot, but the 3.5-pound boot doesn’t collect crud and feels lighter than it looks.
+If you’re looking for the ultimate cold-winter snow boot, or a boot that works during long periods of inactivity in the cold, the Baffin Control Max will keep you warm and cozy through it all.